SneakersV/plasticBottles-Classification/README.md

 1. The goal of this project is to determine whether an image as input is a plastic bottle or not.

-2. Images from a dataset are taken by the group's members.
+2. Images from a dataset are taken by the group's members and on google image.